Bring a strategic edge to your team.

 Make Information Your Competitive Advantage

 As business continues to be more global and more digital, making sense of big data is critical to a company’s survival.
 And data is in no short supply, from point-of-sale to social media to international economics.
-But turning that raw data into successful strategy takes expert insights.
+But turning that raw data into a successful strategy takes expert insights.
 That’s where you come in.

 Gain the knowledge and skills to transform big data into winning business strategy with an MBA specializing in Business Analytics from The University of Scranton.